 Pittsburgh Wrongful Death Lawyer

 When a negligent person or party injures another person, the victim can file a personal injury lawsuit to recover damages, including medical bills, lost wages from time spent away from work, pain and suffering and property damage.
 However, if the victim dies due to the negligent party’s actions, a surviving family member will have to file a wrongful death claim if he or she wishes to pursue financial compensation for the death.
+If you’re in western Pennsylvania, it’s always best to hire a Pittsburgh injury attorney to help you with the wrongful death claim process.

 Pennsylvania Wrongful Death Laws